 While Nick & Nora is a type of champagne glass, we love it as a versatile cocktail glass.
 You will love the bell-shaped glass which is very similar to that of a white wine glass.
 When visiting a bar, you will notice many shaken cocktails served in this type of glass.

 And if you are wondering why the name Nick and Nora, it is because of a movie called The Thin Man with its two main characters called Nick and Nora.
-The characters sip cocktails from these type of glasses throughout the film.
+The characters sip cocktails from these types of glasses throughout the film.

 Tulip champagne glass

 A tulip champagne glass is a sort of combination between a flute and a coupe glass.
-The tulip glass was designed to be tall and narrow enough to holds the bubbles for a longer time, whereas the wider bowl was created so we can enjoy the aromas of the beverage better.
+The tulip glass was designed to be tall and narrow enough to hold the bubbles for a longer time, whereas the wider bowl was created so we can enjoy the aromas of the beverage better.

 They are still delicate and elegant, although a little bulkier than the ordinary flutes.
 However, when it comes to fizzy cocktails, a tulip champagne glass is versatile.
 You can serve a variety of cocktails including beer-based cocktails thanks to the shape.